 Narrative techniques like pastiche, intertextuality, the deconstruction of textual coherence and ironic representations of ideological concepts by means of combining contradictory genres will be analysed and put into the socio-political context of German-speaking countries also with reference to the global dimension of contemporary writing.

 Method of assessment

-(11.1) acquired detailed and critical knowledge and understanding of core parameters in German-language literature between 1965 and the present, e.g. the effect of the culture industry and entertainment on aesthetic production, the deconstruction of textual coherence, and these topics' relation to a socio-political context
+Demonstrate a critical understanding of core parameters in German-language literature between 1965 and the present, e.g. the effect of the culture industry and entertainment on aesthetic production, the deconstruction of textual coherence, and these topics' relation to a socio-political context;

-(11.3) the ability to analyse key texts (both primary and secondary) critically and to assess different genres of postmodern writing
+Demonstrate the ability to analyse key texts (both primary and secondary) critically and to assess different genres of contemporary writing in German;

 Demonstrate close reading and analytical skills, and reflect critically on the form and nature of literary texts;